Easy Raspberry Smoothie Bowl

-This Raspberry Almond Butter Smoothie Bowl is a creamy, sweet breakfast treat that can be made in just a few minutes and is begging to be loaded up with all of your favorite toppings!
+This Raspberry Smoothie Bowl is a creamy, sweet breakfast treat that you can make in just a few minutes!
+It’s delicious with all of your favorite toppings.
 You’d never guess there was a hidden veggie in there, too.
-This post is sponsored by Silk.
+Thanks to Silk for sponsoring this post.

-I asked a whole bunch of questions and got a whole bunch of answers, so THANK YOU if you gave me some insight, because getting responses from you guys helps me curate my content to be exactly what you’d like it to be!
-The responses I got help me to have a better idea of the kind of recipes that make you guys giddy.
+I asked a whole bunch of questions and got a whole bunch of answers, and the responses I got helped me to have a better idea of the kind of recipes that make you guys giddy.

 One of those kinds of recipes?
 SMOOTHIE BOWLS.
-Tons of you have been asking for some new smoothie bowl recipes (in addition to the tons I’ve already got posted!) and who am I not to oblige that request?!
+Tons of you have been asking for some new delicious easy smoothie bowl recipes and who am I not to oblige that request?!
 Especially since they’re so easy and so delicious.

 Since it’s getting warm again here in San Diego (not that it really ever got cold…), I thought it was time to start smoothie bowl season around here once again.
 The star of the show this week?

-I polled you guys for this one too, to see which smoothie bowl flavor I should make first – it was a toss-up between creamsicle flavor and raspberry almond, and raspberry almond BLEW creamsicle out of the water.
-I think it was something like a 25%-75% split in favor of raspberry almond, so sorry to those of you who voted for creamsicle, but the people have spoken.
+I polled you guys for this one too, to see which smoothie bowl flavor I should make first – it was a toss-up between creamsicle flavor and raspberry almond butter, and raspberry almond butter BLEW creamsicle out of the water.
+I think it was something like a 25%-75% split in favor of raspberry almond, so sorry to those of you who voted for creamsicle!

 This raspberry almond butter smoothie bowl, like all my others, comes together quickly and easily with just a handful of ingredients.
 Obviously among them are a bunch of frozen raspberries and a hearty scoop of almond butter.

-I used the vanilla flavor, and by adding the yogurt alternative instead milk, it helps keep everything super creamy and thick and doesn’t thin the smoothie bowl out too much the way dairy-free milk can do.
+For the yogurt, I used the vanilla flavor.
+Adding the yogurt alternative instead milk helps keep everything super creamy and thick and doesn’t thin the smoothie bowl out too much the way dairy-free milk can do.
 Each single serve cup also has 5-6 grams of protein from California almonds – score!

 This Raspberry Almond Butter Smoothie Bowl is a creamy, sweet breakfast treat that can be made in just a few minutes and is begging to be loaded up with all of your favorite toppings!
 You’d never guess there was a hidden veggie in there, too.